MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 ## Limitations

 The Enterprise websites connector doesn't support searching data on **dynamic webpages**.
 Examples of those webpages live in content management systems like [Confluence](https://www.atlassian.com/software/confluence) and [Unily](https://www.unily.com/) or databases that store website content.

+## Next steps

+After publishing the connection, you need to customize the search results page.
+To learn about customizing search results, see [Customize the search results page](https://docs.microsoft.com/microsoftsearch/configure-connector#next-steps-customize-the-search-results-page).